Classification of metric fibrations: Conventions

 \begin{rem} For a classification of objects of a category, we often want to consider `isomorphism classes of objects' and compare it with another category.
-However, in general, we can't do that since the class of objects is not necessarily a set.
-Instead, we consider a category equivalence $\core C \too \core D$ that implies a bijection between isomorphism classes of objects if they are small. \end{rem}
+However, in general, we cannot do that since the class of objects is not necessarily a set.
+Instead, we consider an equivalence of categories $\core C \too \core D$ that implies a bijection between isomorphism classes of objects if they are small. \end{rem}